 Looking for real advice on a particular real estate topic or want to let us know what you think of Hughes Marino?
 We always appreciate hearing from you and welcome the opportunity to answer your questions.
 If you can’t find what you are looking for, contact us today and we’ll get back to you as soon as possible.

 What is the difference between a tenant representation broker and a traditional commercial real estate broker?

-A true “tenant representation broker” never represents landlords.
+A true “tenant representation broker” does not represent landlords.
 Traditional brokers represent landlords, or have interests in property, creating the conflict of interest that undermines their fiduciary capacity.
 A traditional broker may claim to work as “tenant rep” on a particular transaction; however, their conflicts persist, as the landlords are still potential customers of that broker, thereby undermining the broker’s credibility and objectivity.
 While an individual in one of the national brokerage houses may attempt to limit his or her services to tenant representation, the fact remains that the firm as a whole makes the majority of its revenue from landlords.

 What does “no conflict of interest” really mean?

 A broker cannot serve two parties with opposing interests.
 Landlords want the highest rent possible, for the longest fixed period of time and the smallest outlay of upfront costs.
 Tenants, on the other hand, want to pay the lowest possible rent with the greatest lease term flexibility and concessions from the landlord.
 One person cannot accomplish both objectives.
 It can be equated to an attorney representing both the plaintiff and the defendant in a legal case — it is impossible to serve both masters.
 To represent both landlords and tenants, either in one transaction or over a period of time, creates a conflict of interest that negates any meaningful contribution the broker might have made in their advisory role.

 What is the benefit of working with a broker, rather than working directly with the landlord?